How to choose a pre-paid funeral plan

 - Is the company a member of a professional body?
 For example, if the company is a member of the Funeral Planning Authority there is a code of practice which means there will be measures in place to regulate the service and a clear complaints procedure.

-- Can you choose a funeral director or is this specified by the plan provider?
-If you would prefer to use a specific local funeral director may influence which plan you choose.
+Can you choose a funeral director or is this specified by the plan provider?
+If you would prefer to use a specific local funeral director, this may influence which plan you choose.

-- Does the plan just cover the basics of the funeral such as the choice between burial and cremation and how many cars are to be provided as well as the type of coffin.
+Does the plan just cover the basics of the funeral such as the choice between burial and cremation and how many cars are to be provided as well as the type of coffin.
 Are you able to give a record of your funeral wishes as well?
-A funeral wishes form can be found below.
+Find out more about advance funeral wishes.